jeungsook/cs135/practice/ReverseAString/reverse.md

 permalink: /reverseastring/
 ---

+## Summary

-### Summary: Create a program where you can type in a string and the program will reverse it and print it out.
+Create a program where you can type in a string and the program will reverse it and print it out.

          Ex: "ZOMG!
 This program is AWESOME!" becomes "!EMOSEWA si margorp sihT !GMOZ"

 ### Level: Beginner